argonjs/argon-3-tutorials/_posts/2015-05-01-debugging.md

 ##Case 1: Using the generator to create a new project

 The next step is to create a new, empty directory where ever you'd like your new project to be (but not in the generator-argon directory that you created above), cd into it, and use 'yo argon' to fill it with a new sample project.
-These are the commands that will create the directory my_argon_project and populate it:
+These are the commands that will create the directory my-argon-project and populate it:

-    mkdir my_argon_project
+    mkdir my-argon-project
-    cd my_argon_project
+    cd my-argon-project
     yo argon

 The project is set up with an index.html file at the top level, that uses SystemJS to load the application's Javascript from src/app.js.
 The preceding tutorials (2-6) have already shown you how to separate the html file from the app.js file.
 This project template follows that same practice.
 You write your html into the index.html file.
 All the javascript code goes in the src/app.js file (or multiple files in the src folder if you prefer).

-When you are ready to test the code that you have written, use your Terminal to cd back to the top level of your project (the my_argon_project directory or whatever the name is).
+When you are ready to test the code that you have written, use your Terminal to cd back to the top level of your project (the my-argon-project directory or whatever the name is).
 Then issue this command:

     gulp dev